ethereum/c-kzg-4844/README.md

 ## Interface functions

-C-KZG-4844 provides the following functions for KZG operations:
+C-KZG-4844 provides an implementation of the KZG functions specified as public in the Polynomial Commitments specification.
+The aim is to align these functions as closely as possible with the specification.

 - `blob_to_kzg_commitment`
 - `compute_kzg_proof`